patelsaumya/patelsaumya/README.md

 ## 😎 Me

-👋 I'm Saumya, final year B. Tech.
-Student in Computer Science & Engineering.
-I'm an Aspiring Software Engineer.
+👋 I'm Saumya, Software Engineer.

 -   💯 Passionate about everything that I get the hang of.
 -   🔭 Next in my Learning Checklist - NextJS & Android Development.